silentorb/marloth-story-docs/docs/twold/twold-narrative-documentation.md

 ## Overview

 One of the challenges of TWOLD is it's not simply an attempt for lightning to strike twice.
-It's a transition between a lightning strike and perpetual lightning.
+It's a transition between a lightning strike and a perpetual lightning storm.
 It's an attempt to turn a book into a franchise.
 The first book relies heavily on one-off mechanics that do not perform well with repeated use.
 TWOLD doesn't simply need to recapture the essence of the first book using fresh one-off mechanics, it needs to recapture the essence of the first book using mechanics that can perform well across any number of books.
 TWOLD can still contain some fresh, one-off mechanics, but those need to be minimized.

 The challenge of TWOLD is to bring stability to a setting that thrives on instability.